Mikkel-ao/Torsdagsopgaver-4---Scanner/README.md

 ---

 ## Task 4.
 Textbased menu for a game
 In this program the user is presented with a list of actions.
-When he types a number associated with an action, the program will print a response that corresponds to that action.
+There will be two classes, where one represents the menu and the other one (Main) instantiates and uses the menu.
+The point of this excersise is
+1. learning how to separate the code into client class and entity class.
+2. learning how to work with ArrayLists

 4.a Create an entity class, GameMenu.

-4.b Add a private attribute, 'actions' of type ArrayList to the class.
+4.b Add a private instance variable, <code>actions</code> of type ArrayList\<String\> to the class.

 4.c Add a constructor with a parameter of type ArrayList.
 This is so that the GameMenu class can be instantiated with a list of actions.(shown in step 4.f)

-4.d In the GameMenu contructor, assign the list received, to the 'actions' attribute.
+4.d In the GameMenu contructor, assign the list received as an argument, to the instance variable <code>actions</code>.

 4.e Create a client class, Main with a main method.
 (You will use this class to test the GameMenu class) after the next step.